fahimasqalani/SimpleTodolist/readme.md

-A simple Todo-List project for learning php Laravel technologies.
+A simple Todo-List project for learning PHP Laravel technologies.